grafana/loki/docs/configuration/README.md

   # CLI flag: -gcs.request-timeout
   [request_timeout: <duration> | default = 0s]

-# Configures storing chunks in Cassandra
+# Configures storing chunks and/or the index in Cassandra
 cassandra:
   # Comma-separated hostnames or IPs of Cassandra instances
   # CLI flag: -cassandra.addresses